-- Empty spray bottle
+- Empty spray bottle.

-- Bi-carb soda (baking soda)
+- 2 tablespoons bi-carb soda (baking soda).

 If the urine is still wet, blot up as much as you can with paper towels.
-There are many commercially available products on the market designed to remove and neutralize cat urine odour.
+There are many commercially available products on the market designed to remove and neutralise cat urine odour.
 Some of these products come in powder form, so can be easily vacuumed off, others are liquid (often as a spray), so once you have applied it, it can be dried with the aid of a hairdryer.

 Apply baking soda to the wet urine stain.
 This will draw out the urine.
 When the baking soda turns yellow from the urine, remove and apply some more.
 Repeat until the baking soda stays white.
 If possible, leave on the mattress overnight.
 The following day, vacuum it off.

 White vinegar is a time tried and proven ingredient that aids in removing both urine stains and the odour.
 Combine one part distilled white vinegar to two parts warm water to create a spray.
-Remove as much urine/spray as you can using a paper towels.
-Mist vinegar spray over areas of cat urine and rub with a paper towel.
+Remove as much urine/spray as you can using paper towels.
+Mist the vinegar spray over areas of cat urine and rub with a paper towel.
 An alternative method is to mix the solution in a bucket and dip a clean cloth into the liquid.
 Rub the stain with the vinegar solution.
 After the vinegar dries, wipe away both solution and stain with warm water.

 Mix 15 ounces of hydrogen peroxide, two tablespoons of baking soda, and two squirts of liquid hand soap in a plastic container with a plastic spoon.
 Discard after use.
 Apply this solution to cat urine stains or odour areas, and then rinse away with warm water.

-Naturally you will have to wash your bedding.
+Naturally, you will have to wash your bedding.
 Washing detergents used for nappies are the best products to use in this case.

 Keeping your bedroom door closed is the obvious solution although many cat owners may be reluctant to shut their cat out of the bedroom.

 Plastic carpet runners turned upside down will act as a deterrent, cats dislike the feel of these.
-So, whenever the bed isn't used put these over and hopefully in time your cats habit will be broken.
+So, whenever the bed isn't used put these over and hopefully in time your cat's habit will be broken.